particle-iot/docs/src/content/hardware/migration-guides/gen2-cellular-migration.md

 ### BLE (Bluetooth LE)

-- Bluetooth LE (BLE 5.0) is supported on the B Series SoM and Gen 3 devices but not Gen 2.
+- Bluetooth LE (BLE 5.0) is supported on the B-Series SoM and Gen 3 devices but not Gen 2.

 ### NFC tag